ICAO Requirements for Training and Education

 The requirements are listed as such:

-- 1.1 The service provider shall develop and maintain a safety training programme that ensures that personnel are trained and competent to perform their SMS duties.
+- 1.1 The service provider shall develop and maintain a safety training program that ensures that personnel is trained and competent to perform their SMS duties.

-- 1.2 The scope of the safety training programme shall be appropriate to each individual’s involvement in the SMS.
+- 1.2 The scope of the safety training program shall be appropriate to each individual’s involvement in the SMS.

-These requirements are rather broad, so ICAO provides quite a bit more documentation drilling into the specifics of what it recommends to have a compliant, quality training and education program.
+These requirements are rather broad, so ICAO provides quite a bit more documentation drilling into the specifics of what it recommends having a compliant, quality training and education program.

 Let’s look at each of these points of guidance.

 ICAO points out first and foremost the most significant aspects of your SMS and safety that employees should be trained on.
 These include: